Biomedical Visual Instruction Tuning with Clinician Preference Alignment

 BioMed-VITAL

-1Stanford University, 2Emory University, 3Tongji University,
+1Stanford University, 2Emory University, 3University of California, Berkeley,

 4University of Washington, 5Massachusetts General Hospital, 6Harvard Medical School